keel-hq/keel-website/src/v1/examples/push-to-deploy.md

 ![configure automated builds](/images/examples/docker-build-config.png)

 Also, we will need to setup DockerHub webhooks to Keel via Webhook Relay.
-For some reason that configuration is not available on https://cloud.docker.com and we have to go to https://hub.docker.com:
+For some reason, that configuration is not available on https://cloud.docker.com and we have to go to https://hub.docker.com:

 ![dockerhub webhooks](/images/examples/dockerhub-webhook.png)